stanfordnlp/stanza/_pages/ner_new_language.md

 wget https://dumps.wikimedia.org/bnwiki/latest/bnwiki-latest-pages-meta-current.xml.bz2
 ```

-You can then use the Wikiextractor to extract the text from the
+You can then use the WikiExtractor to extract the text from the
 Wikipedia dump you just downloaded:

 ```bash